AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/indexer-configuration.md

 ## Set indexers to update on a schedule

-Adobe Commerce has two types of indexer modes: [!UICONTROL Update on Save] (default setting) and [!DNL Update on Schedule].
+Adobe Commerce has two types of indexer modes: [!UICONTROL Update on Save] and [!DNL Update on Schedule].

 - **[!UICONTROL Update on Save]** mode updates indexes immediately whenever your catalog or other data changes.
 For example, if an Admin user adds new products to a category, the category products index is reindexed immediately when the update is saved.